oratron/test/README.md

 # Test Project

 This is a test project.
-The intend is make experiment with different technologies
+It is used to make experiment with different technologies